and lessening its impact

 It may be impossible for them to adapt to our understanding of reality.

 But we can learn how to adapt to theirs, using a simple ABC of skills.

 How to get involved

 Click on the picture or links below to

-follow us on social media, contact us or join our mailing list.
+follow us on social media, support us, contact us or join our mailing list.